My Creed is Jesus Christ

 I like the response that Charles Spurgeon once gave to someone who asked him about his theology.
 Though he preferred to think of himself as a “mere Christian” he also said “I am never ashamed to avow myself a Calvinist,” and “I do not hesitate to take the name of Baptist, but if I am asked what is my creed, I reply, ‘It is Jesus Christ.’”

-They say that friendship is a lot like tennis; it’s fun and you both take turns playing off of each other’s volley.
-You have to volley into each other’s court to play; much like the back and forth interaction we have in friendships.
-I still have fond memories of my first friends:
+They say that friendship is somewhat like tennis; it’s fun and you take turns playing off of each other’s volley; hitting the ball back and forth into each other’s court, kind of like the back and forth interaction we have in friendships.
+I still have fond memories of my first friends.

 Annette was cute and bubbly, the same age as me, and full of mischief!
 We were born just a few days apart in the same hospital.
 Our mom’s were friends.
-We were also neighbors until Annette and her family moved away in 1st or 2nd grade.
+We were also neighbors until Annette and her family moved away when we were in 1st or 2nd grade.
 I was so sad when she moved.
 Our neighborhood was full of boys, and there weren’t very many girls my age to play with.
-I remember one day when we were playing over at her house, she said, “Let’s put apples in our shirts,” and then go show her mom.
+I’ll never forget one day when we were playing over at her house, and she said, “Let’s put apples in our shirts,” and then go show her mom.
 I remember thinking it probably wasn’t a good idea, and I was right; her mom frowned at us and I was so embarrassed.
-And what made it worse, Annette told her mom that it was my idea! 🥴
+And what made it worse, Annette told her mom that it was my idea!

 Lynn was also a neighbor; she lived two doors down from our house and although Lynn was a couple of years younger than me, we got along good.
 Her house was warm and inviting, filled with antiques and the tick-tick of an old clock.
 We almost always played indoors so I guess that’s why I remember her house so much.
 Lynn was quiet and small for her age and she was super sweet.
 I remember her mom telling me that Lynn’s health was fragile and that she couldn’t play outdoors or as often as I wanted to.
 As life would have it, and I guess because of our age difference, our friendship faded.
 Years later, I was so sorry to hear that she passed away in her late thirties.
 I never learned what caused her early death or what her mom meant when she told me that Lynn was frail.